thingsboard/thingsboard.github.io/google-iot-core-alternative/index.md

 							<p>Telemetry is the event data sent from the device to the cloud.
 For example, measurements about the environment.
                             ThingsBoard allows you to collect data from devices similar to IoT Core.
 ThingsBoard also enables data processing (including validation, alerting, etc.) and storage inside the platform.
                             See <a href="/docs/pe/user-guide/rule-engine-2-0/re-getting-started/">Rule Engine</a> for more details.
-                            You may also forward the data to external systems (e.g. PubSub) and reuse your existing data processing flow.</p>
+                            You may also forward the data to external systems (e.g., PubSub) and reuse your existing data processing flow.</p>
 						</div>
 					</div>
 				</div>